 Of course, you can always check out Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.

 This chapter focuses exclusively on Mayuri and his battle with Pernida.
 At first, it looks like his altered Bankai has succeeded in defeating Pernida, but of course it would never be this easy.
-Not at how much Kubo has been stretching out battles over the past year or so.
+Not with how much Kubo has been stretching out battles over the past year or so.
 But Nemu does something surprising that Mayuri doesn’t expect.
 But because she thought for herself, Mayuri isn’t happy with her.
 So I wonder how Kubo is going to continue this battle between Mayuri and Pernida, as well as how long he’ll end up stretching it out for.

 One-Punch Man CH:050